We can remake our futures now. We start by believing things can change.

 In America, a decent job has always been the ticket to the good life.
 While many people face barriers to entry, the national proclamation has been simple: be a good student, work hard, get ahead, save, and retire as early as possible.
 Our unrivaled economy has been built on that premise and promise.

 Today that formula is under threat on every front.
 Private pensions have largely disappeared, and the student debt of many younger workers makes saving very difficult.
-Loyal and committed workers as young as 50 are tossed aside as businesses trade in proven talent for “less expensive” newcomers.
+Many businesses trade in loyal and committed workers as young as 50 for “less expensive” newcomers.
 Limited savings that weren’t wiped out by the Great Recession are inadequate to sustain a healthy retirement.
 Predictable retirement has been replaced by the need for continued employment and the insecurity of the gig economy.

 Business-as-usual in corporate America has deepened these problems.
 One action we can and must take to reverse these trends is to change the priority of employers, focusing on the great value of aging workers—their “birds in the hand.”

 The Path Forward